Enhancing grassland ecosystems while sustaining private, profitable ranching

 Tim was born and raised in the Broken Bow area.
 He has a strong lifelong background in agriculture and went on to study animal science in college.
 His desire to ranch and his love of the sandhills led him to become the manager of Apache Ranch.

 Tim and his wife Stacy have been married for 26 years.
-Stacy is the school principal in Paxton, Ne, and comes back to the ranch as often as she can.
+Stacy is the school principal in Paxton, NE, and comes back to the ranch as often as she can.
 Tim and Stacy have two children.
-Zachary, their son, is attending college at the University of Kearney studying Business and Information Technology.
-Shailay, their daughter, is attending Chadron State University for Agriculture Business and competes on the rodeo team in roping and barrel racing.
+Zachary, their son, is attending college at the University of Kearney, studying Business and Information Technology.
+Shailay, their daughter, is attending Chadron State University, majoring in Agriculture Business, and competes on the rodeo team in roping and barrel racing.

 Tim is passionate about ranching and the way of life it offers.
-Providing food for people and taking care of the land, livestock, and horses is meaningful work that makes each day worthwhile.
-He feels fortunate to live in the Sandhills, for the diversity of his work, to be outdoors, and for the mentors who have guided him.
-Tim practices Bud William's Stockmanship methods and appreciates a good cowdog.
+Providing food for people and caring for the land, livestock, and horses is meaningful work that makes each day worthwhile.
+He feels fortunate to live in the Sandhills, for the diversity of his work, the outdoors, and the mentors who have guided him.
+Tim practices Bud Williams' Stockmanship methods and appreciates a good cowdog.
 A good cowdog can save you and provide much-needed help, Tim says.
-He is excited to share with an intern, stockmanship and the movement of large groups of cattle.
-He is willing to share his experience and any of the skills needed for the ranch operation the intern would like to learn.
-Tim values people who take initiative and will put effort into trying.
+He is excited to share his knowledge of stockmanship and the movement of large groups of cattle with an intern.
+He is willing to share his experience and any skills necessary for ranch operations.
+Tim values people who take initiative and are willing to put in effort.

 Jay Holthus